comsec-group/cascade-artifacts/Readme.md

 | 19              | security_implications     |
 | 20              | reduction_perf            |

+#### Re-producing the register coverage of Cascade and DifuzzRTL

+For convenience, we provide the logs of the execution of Cascade and DifuzzRTL as `.log.tgz` files.
+To reproduce the results, we kindly redirect you to [the dedicated repository](https://github.com/cascade-artifacts-designs/cascade-difuzzrtl-verilator/#cascade-artifacts-regarding-the-collection-of-the-difuzzrtl-coverage-metric).

 #### Questasim experiment (Optional)

 The Questasim experiment, optional, is the only experiment that must be partially run outside of the Docker container.